Why Buy Short Term Health Insurance?

 Buying health insurance is a personal decision and what works well for one person’s circumstances does not work well for another’s.
 That’s why AgileHealthInsurance helps consumers understand the basics of Short Term Health Insurance before they apply.
 An informed consumer is our best customer!

 Short Term Health Insurance is major medical insurance that provides coverage for a defined period of time.
-In most states, the term can be 364 days (or less depending on the consumer’s preference).
 Short Term Health Plans are known for very inexpensive premiums.
 Short Term Health Insurance premiums may cost less than half of an unsubsidized premium for an entry-level Obamacare plan.
-Enrollees in Short Term Health Insurance plans still face the government’s uninsured penalty (the “Shared Responsibility Tax”) because the plans differ from the Affordable Care Act’s health plan requirements.
-Even with the penalty, Short Term health insurance can still be a better fit for a person needing transitional coverage, students including foreign students attending U.S. schools, and those for whom Obamacare is not the right fit.
+Enrollees in Short Term Health Insurance plans are still subject to the tax penalty (the “Shared Responsibility Tax”) because the plans differ from the Affordable Care Act’s health plan requirements.
+Even with the penalty, Short Term health insurance can still be a better fit for a person needing transitional coverage, foreign students attending U.S. schools, and those for whom Obamacare is not the right fit.
 Short Term Health Insurance is creditable coverage under HIPAA.

 Short Term Health Insurance plans are also known for their wide acceptance among healthcare providers.
 While Affordable Care Act plans are increasingly moving towards narrow networks with fewer doctors and hospitals serving more enrollees, Short Term Health Insurance plans have continued offering broad network coverage that includes acceptance at many top hospitals and cancer centers in the U.S.